Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Introduction

 In the recent seminal work by \citet{andrieu2024explicit}, the authors unify many ideas from the references mentioned above and provide clear guidelines for controlling the mixing time of general MCMC methods under the assumption of isoperimetry for the target distribution.
 Specifically, they consider log-concave target distributions which also satisfy either a Poincaré or a log-Sobolev inequality.
 However, log-concavity is not necessary for these functional inequalities to hold: a wide range of non-log-concave distributions still satisfy a Poincaré or log-Sobolev inequality, making the class of distributions satisfying such functional inequalities substantially broader.
 Nevertheless, when deriving explicit bounds on the mixing time of the random-walk Metropolis algorithm, even these authors exclusively focus on the strongly log-concave case.
-To the best of our knowledge, the work of \citet{vempala2019rapid} on the unadjusted Langevin algorithm is the only existing result that establishes convergence bounds under a Poincar\'e or log-Sobolev inequality rather than relying on Cheeger's isoperimetric inequality.
-It is therefore interesting to investigate whether the framework developed by \citet{andrieu2024explicit} can be applied to the Gibbs sampler targeting non-log-concave distributions, specifically those satisfying either a Poincar\'e or log-Sobolev inequality.